ReproNim/neurodocker/README.md

 _Neurodocker_ must be `pip` installed for container minimization.

 In the following example, a Docker image is built with ANTs version 2.3.1 and a functional scan.
 The image is minified for running `antsMotionCorr`.
 The original ANTs Docker image is 1.97 GB, and the "minified" image is 293 MB.
+The only directory that is pruned is `/opt`, which includes the ANTs installation.
+This means that important directories like `/usr` and `/bin` are untouched, and the container can still be used interactively.

 ```shell
 # Create a Docker image with ANTs, and download a functional scan.